 Pedal Portugal (www.pedalportugal.com) is a well-established company offering both guided and self-guided bike tours throughout Portugal.

 Based out of the USA, Easy Rider Tours (www.easyridertours.com) features several guided cycling itineraries in the Minho, Alentejo and Algarve, and along the Lisbon coast near Sintra.

 From the UK, Saddle Skedaddle (www.skedaddle.co.uk) has both guided and self-guided tours lasting seven to nine days.
 Trips go through the eastern Beiras and the Alentejo (with a coastal and an inland route).

 Portugal offers some of the best diving in Europe.
-The mainland is home to some eight marine protected areas and has over 940km of coastline.
-You'll find rich sea life and countless wrecks to explore, with wide-ranging appeal for both experienced and novice divers (the 3000 hours of sunshine per year only adds to the appeal.
+The mainland is home to eight marine protected areas and has over 940km of coastline.
+You'll find rich sea life and countless wrecks to explore, with wide-ranging appeal for both experienced and novice divers (the 3000 hours of sunshine per year only adds to the appeal).

 Water Temperature & Visibility